 Please note that due to federal regulations, those not enrolled in a degree-program at the University of Arizona and are wishing to complete the CCT are classified as non-degree, certificate-seeking and not eligible for federal loans, teaching assistantships, scholarships, or other forms of financial aid.

 CCT Required Courses (7 credits required)

-IA 697a Learner-Centered Teaching (3) Must be completed before completing an elective course.
+IA 697a Learner-Centered Teaching (2) Must be completed before IA 697p College Teaching Practice.